joseramoncajide/Master-in-Data-Science/SQL/README.md

 Generating the schema for specific use with postgresql and import the dataset:
 ```
 csvsql -d '^' -i postgresql  optd_por_public.csv | psql optd
+psql optd
+copy optd_por_public from '/tmp/optd_por_public.csv' delimiter '^' csv header;
 ```
 In order to fix optd_por_public.csv file we need to save a clean copy of this file and the import it with as stated before:
 ```
 csvgrep -d '^' optd_por_public.csv -c moddate -r '[0-9]{4}-[0-9]{2}-[0-9]{2}' > optd_clean.csv
 less optd_clean.csv
 chmod 777 optd_clean.csv
+copy optd_por_public from '/tmp/optd_clean.csv' delimiter ',' csv header;
 ```
+It's necessary to note that csvgrep command will use a ',' delimiter by default, so in the copy command we must specify it.

 ## Backup the database
 In order to make a copy of our database we can use *pg_dump*